Creating a sanctuary for the winter months

 Red and green were very strong colors at fashion week, calling up a classic look, which obviously plays beautifully into the holidays.
 Regardless of what holidays you celebrate, red and green play out during the holiday season as well as the winter months beyond.

 The strongest drip of influence was a re-emergence of the art deco theme in lighting, metals, and even upholstery.
 It’s trendy but it will last because it’s reminiscent of a classic look with which we are familiar.
-If you use those bold elements during the winter—the gold metals, reds, and greens—it’s a very easy way to dress up current style.
+If you use those bold elements during the winter—the gold metals, reds, and greens—it’s a very easy way to dress up the current style.
 Farmhouse chic is going out, while bolder elements begin to shine through.

 Natural materials are also a major player.
-Wool, Tibetan furs, these materials are prevalent in the fashion industry as well as home décor and furnishings.
+Wool, and Tibetan furs, these materials are prevalent in the fashion industry as well as in home décor and furnishings.
 With that durability concept in mind, using these materials in appropriate applications is what you work on with your designer.
 Looking for more durable organic elements such as bamboo silk, which is used in rugs and carpets, is one way to incorporate durability into current trends.

 Implement transitional design

 Along with those natural textures, live edge furniture is very trendy right now.
 Whether it’s a root system converted into a console table or a slab taken from a tree trunk and lacquered.
 Much of it will still be in the showroom for a while.
 Because these features are unique, it allows you the freedom to choose bolder light fixtures or a channeled leather sofa.
-It brings another texture, another material into the space, but it doesn’t compete.
-It has the potential to compliment any space when applied appropriately.
+It brings another texture, another material into space, but it doesn’t compete.
+It has the potential to complement any space when applied appropriately.